zbtolon/customer-portal/cpenable2fa.md

 2FA authentication is available in two forms.
 Both methods of external authentication can be added per user for a small monthly fee:

-* Symantec Identify Protection is the most commonly used external authentication tool, providing a dynamic security code that is used in addition to the user name and password when you access the Customer Portal.
+* Symantec Identify Protection is the most commonly used external authentication tool, providing a dynamic security code that is used in addition to the user name and password when you access the customer portal.
 * PhoneFactor authentication provides out-of-band authentication with a phone call, SMS, or mobile app.

  If you have a linked account, you can take advantage of the multi-factor authentication (MFA) setting by [enabling multi-factor authentication](/docs/iam/mfa.html) for your entire {{site.data.keyword.Bluemix_notm}} account.